HyperviewHQ/hyperview_docs/documentation/settings/topics/service-now-cmdb-integration.rst

 .. image:: /settings/media/scheduled_work_order.png
    :width: 2374
    :alt: Scheduled Work Order
+   :class: border-black

 The Work Order details will list the assets that were synced to ServiceNow CMDB.
-The details page will show an appropriate notification if there are no assets to sync and if there were any errors.
+The details page will show an appropriate notification if there are no assets to sync or if there are any errors.

 .. image:: /settings/media/scheduled_work_order_with_assets.png
    :width: 2374
    :alt: Scheduled Work Order with assets
+   :class: border-black